JordanMarr/ReactiveElmish.Avalonia/README.md

 This pattern will dispose your subscriptions when the view is `Unloaded`.
 * NOTE 1: You must create a `Terminate` `'Msg` that will be registered to trigger loop termination.
 * NOTE 2: This requires that a store be created locally within a view model.
+* NOTE 3: `mkStoreWithTerminate` only works with "Transient" views (see View Registration section).
+"Singleton" views do not call `Dispose` on view models on view `Unloaded`, so Terminate will be ignored.
+For Singleton views, you are responsible for manually enabling/disabling any Elmish subscriptions.

 ```F#
 let update (msg: Msg) (model: Model) =